Shanks303/news-aggregator-react/README.md

 The website is optimized for both desktop and mobile devices.
 4. Data Sources:
 The application uses the following data sources:
-NewsAPI , The Guardian API, New York Times API
+NewsAPI , The Guardian API, New York Times API and World News API

 ### Technologies Used
 - Vite: a JavaScript build tool for faster and more efficient way to create react app.